OpenNebula-unmantained/addon-jclouds4one/README.md

 ###Step 3 - Setup the Host

-Create an host on Opennebula, named for example 'JClouds', using either the Sunstone GUI or the following command:
+Create an host on Opennebula, named for example 'jclouds', using either the Sunstone GUI or the following command:

 	$ onehost create amazon-ec2 --im im_jclouds --vm vmm_jclouds --net dummy

 ###Step 4 - Prepare a Virtual Template

-Prepare a template suitable for the JClouds Driver, named for example 'JClouds', using either the Sunstone GUI or the following commands:
+Prepare a template suitable for the jclouds Driver, named for example 'jclouds', using either the Sunstone GUI or the following commands:

 	$ cat jclouds_template.txt
-	NAME="JClouds"
+	NAME="jclouds"
 	CONTEXT=[
 		FILES=""
 	]